-The majority of traffic accident cases will not go to trial.
-And frankly many of them don’t even require a lawsuit, as they can be resolved in the personal injury insurance claims process.
-There are however some injury cases that do require litigation and/or trial.
-These involve some of the more tragic instances when an individual has either suffered a catastrophic injury, or they were killed in the accident.
+But some injury cases o require litigation and/or trial.
+These usually involve some of the more tragic instances when an individual has either suffered a catastrophic injury or they were killed in the accident.

-Make sure you choose the best personal injury attorney for your particular case and injury type.
-You want to make sure the law firm is a good fit for your own style of conflict resolution and your risk tolerance.
+So ask what sort of litigation, trial, and negotiation experience they have.
+Make sure you choose someone who has experience with both settlements and judgments involving your particular case and injury type.
+Choose a firm that’s a good fit for your style of conflict resolution and risk tolerance.

 #6.
 Can You Provide References from Past Clients?

-This is not an unreasonable request for a client to make of their attorney.
+This is not an unreasonable request for a client to make.
 However, due to attorney-client confidentiality, personal injury lawyers cannot simply give out their past clients’ contact information.

-Instead, take it upon yourself to do diligent research online to see what past clients are saying about this lawyer or law firm.
-In the instance where there are few, no or poor reviews online from former clients, there is likely a problem.
-If there are several reviews, be sure to read them closely to make sure the reviewers are touching on the top qualities you are looking for in a personal injury lawyer.
+Instead, take it upon yourself to research online reviews to see what past clients are saying about this lawyer or firm.
+If there are few, no, or poor reviews online from former clients, there is likely a problem.
+Read reviews closely to make sure the reviewers are touching on the top qualities you are looking for in a personal injury lawyer.

 #7.
 What Can I Do to Ensure the Success of My Case?

 This is a very important question for your personal injury attorney.
-There are several things you can do throughout your case to strengthen or damage the case.
-This could mean the difference of thousands of dollars in your pocket.
+There are several things you can do to strengthen your case – or damage it! – throughout the process.
+This could add or subtract thousands of dollars from your case.

-For instance, more cases are destroyed by social media nowadays than ever before.
-Even well-meaning folks who just want to comfort their friends and family run the risk of negatively impacting their settlement.
+For instance, more cases are now destroyed by social media than ever before.
+Even well-meaning folks who just want to vent a little on Facebook run the risk of negatively impacting their settlement.

-For instance, if you’ve been seriously injured in a car accident, you may want to put your family and friends at ease by posting to social media that you’re “doing ok.”
-Nonetheless, that bit of information can be used against you by the insurance company or an opposing lawyer.
+If you’ve been seriously injured in a car accident, you may want to put your family and friends at ease by posting to social media that you’re “doing ok.”
+Nonetheless, that tiny bit of information can be used against you by the insurance company or an opposing lawyer.
 They will take it as evidence that you are not as seriously injured as you claim to be.

 #8.
 How Long Will My Case Take to Resolve?